pyos/dg/src/objects.md

 ```

 Now, it is not very easy to reset the namespace every time you need
 to create a class.
-(Also, in case you haven't noticed, that only works
-in functions, not in global scopes and the REPL.)
 That is why there is

 ### Local name binding